For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 As the graphic above demonstrates, the most expensive places to live as a student in the UK can be found in the South of England.

-London is the most expensive region along with the East and South West.
+London is the most expensive region along with the South East and South West.
 This will be partly due to the cost of rent in London and the surrounding regions, which often dwarves the amount you'd pay for an equivalent property elsewhere.

 Know exactly where your money goes with an app-based bank.